haganbt/PYLON-exporter/README.md

 ## Overwrite Config

 Additional config files can be created that inherit the properties of the ```default.js`` file.
-This functionality is useful if you have many configurations that may be needed.
+This functionality is useful if multiple configurations are required.

 NOTE: All config files extend ```defaults.js``` and hence anything specified there will be run in addition to anything specified in a custom configuration file.